spot_img

 AI image generated by Google Gemini

-Istanbul itself — straddling Europe and Asia, controlling the Bosporus — was one of the most strategically positioned capitals in history.
-Ottoman control of the eastern Mediterranean and the overland routes to Asia was, in fact, a major incentive for European powers to seek sea routes to India and East Asia, which directly contributed to the so-called Age of Exploration and its consequences.
+Istanbul itself; straddling Europe and Asia and dominating access to the Bosphorus; was one of the most strategically located capitals in world history.
+The Ottomans’ dominance of the Eastern Mediterranean and key overland routes to Asia gave European powers a strong incentive to find sea routes to India and East Asia, helping to launch the Age of Exploration and everything that followed.

-The empire’s collapse after World War I and the partition of its territories produced many of the national borders in the modern Middle East, the Balkans, and North Africa — borders that remain sources of political tension more than a century later.
+The division of Ottoman lands following World War I produced many of the contemporary national borders in the Middle East, Balkans, and northern Africa (many of which remain sources of political contention today).

 4. Qing Dynasty (1644–1912 CE)